tc39/proposal-smart-pipelines/readme.md

      for the smart pipe operator.
 They are **deferred** to [other, future proposals][possible future extensions to the topic concept].

-10. **Visual distinguishability**: Another important aspect of code readability is the visual distinguishability of [TO DO]
+10. **Distinguishability and terseness**: Another important aspect of code readability is the visual distinguishability of its important pieces.
+Visually similar symbols can distract or even mislead the human reader, as they attempt to figure out the meaning of code.

+    This is particularly true of the choice of topic reference, which should not be visually confusable with unrelated syntax.
+For instance, if the topic reference were `?`, and it were used anywhere near the visually similar [optional-chaining syntax proposal][], then the topic reference might be lost or unnoticed by the developer: for example, `?.??m(?)`.

-11. **Visual terseness**: It is a good thing if new syntax could make much JavaScript code more visually terse and less cluttered.
+    Terseness also aids distinguishability by obviating the need for boilerplate syntactic noise.
+Parentheses are a prominent example: as long as operator precedence is clear, then reducing parentheses always would JavaScript code more visually terse and less cluttered.

     The example above demonstrates how many parentheses would become unnecessary with pipelines.
+The [“data-to-ink” visual ratio][chartjunk] has significantly increased, emphasizing the program’s essential information.
+    The developer’s cognitive burden – of ignoring unimportant incidental symbols as they read – has hopefully lightened.

     Terseness may be optimized in other ways, in balance with Goals 4 and 5.
 In particular, unary function/constructor calls are a frequent type of